 What happens if my child's primary instrument choice group does not run?

 An alternate choice will be given.
 If a child's primary choice instrument does not run and you do not want them to learn any alternate instrument, your camp registration fee will be refunded in full.

 What should my child bring to camp every day?

 Campers are welcome to bring snacks and must bring a bagged lunch for themselves.
+Please pack a mid-morning snack for younger campers.
 Campers are also encouraged to bring a water bottle to drink throughout the day.
 Books, coloring books or other quiet activities your child may enjoy are welcome to be used during down time.
 Please label all of your children's belongings.
 Please pack sunscreen in case weather permits outdoor activities including trips to a nearby park.

 What kind of clothes should my child wear?